jackokring/miChronos/README.md

 miChronos
 =========
 Edited source of the eZ430-Chronos development kit.
 Some changes for smaller space and less power, and a calculation slide rule application.
 Designed with the 16KB limit of the free CCS from Texas Instruments in mind.
 Things to note:

   * It is impossible to remove the drivers library, as this contains 4 symbols to use the radio (appears so).
   * It is impossible to lose the float support, as the function update-pressure-table remains linked (appears so).

 Sidereal and Moon Day
 ---------------------
 (v4) The seconds display has been replaced by a 180 day sidereal clock.
-This clock is synchronized to 0:00 when the time is set.
+This clock is synchronised to 0:00 when the time is set.
 It is useful for calculation of longitude and will display the same time for the same star rising above the horizon.
-The regular clock seconds are set to zero when the clock is set (to make an easy synchronize watches).
+The regular clock seconds are set to zero when the clock is set (to make an easy synchronise watches).
 The R icon is displayed when sidereal time is displayed, and SYNC is displayed instead of the sidereal time when the calculation range exceeds 180 days.
 A moon day number replaces the year display as the date second function.
 A number around 14 is at the full moon.
-Much size optimization has been done to bring this feature in a small number of bytes.
+Much size optimisation has been done to bring this feature in a small number of bytes.

 Tune Alarm
 ----------